saimanideep18/Ecommerce-Following-Along/README.md

 * Created the **Sign up page** in React and added code for signup backend also.
 * Added the **Sign up page** validation in(signup,login).

+# Milestone 6

+* added the **password encryption** in backend signup page.
+* added comparision for checking password is correct or not in login backend.